Skip Navigation

 How malware impacts businesses

 The impact of malware on businesses, their employees, and customers can be severe.
-Broadly speaking, malware is usually used to steal data, though some varieties attempt to give attackers user- or admin-level access to a system.
+Malware is usually used to steal data, though some varieties attempt to give attackers user- or admin-level access to a system.
 Other malware, meanwhile, works to frustrate and disrupt normal activities.

 The damage caused by a malware infection takes time to remediate.
-Repairing or replacing affected IT systems is costly, quickly adding to the overall impact of an infection.
-Add to this the issues of lost profit and productivity, and it’s clear that malware is a threat businesses cannot ignore.
-Malware may compromise sensitive and confidential data, exposing impacted organizations to a wide range of risks and consequences.
+Repairing or replacing affected IT systems is costly, quickly adding to the overall impact.
+Add lost profit and productivity to this and it’s clear that malware is a threat businesses cannot ignore.
+Malware may compromise sensitive and confidential data, exposing impacted organizations to risks and consequences.

 Each of these attacks introduces tremendous risk of a further supply chain attack.
-The wealth of information available to a successful attacker gives them what they need to cause severe harm by targeting suppliers and customers alike.
-In turn, this exposes the original target to significant legal risks, like class-action lawsuits.
-Rebuilding a reputation damaged by a malware incident—let alone any sort of cyber incident—is an uphill struggle for any business.
+The wealth of information available to a successful attacker gives them what they need to cause severe harm by targeting suppliers and customers.
+This exposes the original target to significant legal risks, like class-action lawsuits.
+Rebuilding a reputation damaged by a malware incident—let alone any cyber incident—is an uphill struggle for any business.

 Yet these more “traditional” forms of malware have been eclipsed by a new variant almost entirely focused on financial extortion: ransomware.